Jacques Saadé

-Jacques Rodolphe Saadé (جاك سعادة; 7 February 1937 – 24 June 2018) was a French-Lebanese billionaire businessman.
+Jacques Rodolphe Saadé (جاك سعادة; 7 February 1937 – 24 June 2018) was a French-Lebanese-Syrian billionaire businessman.
 He was the founder and chairman of the CMA CGM, a French container transportation and shipping company, the fourth largest in the world as of June 2020.

 Biography

 Jacques R. Saadé was born on 7 February 1937 in Beirut, Lebanon, and spent his childhood in Syria.
 His father, Rodolph, was a Syrian entrepreneur from Latakia, Syria, while his mother, Odette Nauphal, was Lebanese.
 He graduated from the London School of Economics in 1957 and took over the family business after the death of his father.
 His father had "established plants in Syria, we were producing tobacco, cottonseed, olive oil, ice, etc."

 Based on his father's advice, Saadé did an internship in New York to learn about shipping after his graduation.
 This is where he discovered the container (capacity: one cubic metre) used by the American army during the Vietnam War.
 In a Les Echos article, Saadé said: "I thought the container was an excellent idea for transporting goods as it was closed, easy and quick."

 The 1978 war in Lebanon prompted him to move to Marseille.
 This is where he set up Compagnie maritime d’affrètement (CMA) with his brother Johnny on September 13 of the same year.
 The company initially operated services between Marseille, Beirut and Syria.
 Saadé said: "I wanted the sea.
 Marseille is beautiful and the sea looks a little like that in Beirut."

 In the beginning, there was family tension between Jacques Saadé and his brother Johnny.
 After difficult family disputes, Jacques took the helm alone.

 In 1983, Saadé made the decision to cross the Suez Canal and extend the company lines to Mina-Qaboos in the Gulf of Oman.
 Jacques Saadé was trying to prepare the company for the "Far East" to win a competitive advantage over other carriers.

 In 1986, after noticing that volumes from Asia were constantly on the rise, he decided to extend CMA's shipping lines to Asia (including Japan).
 He later traveled to China himself in 1992 to open the first regional office in Shanghai, entrusting the management of the company's development in Asia to John Wang, a professor at the Shanghai Maritime University.

 In 1996 Saadé acquired CGM (Compagnie Générale Maritime) following privatization.